 - Download and study node.js and npm.
 These tools are great for all aspiring web developers.

 - Read as many "how to start coding" articles you can on sites like Medium There are loads of different levels, but your understanding of industry jargon should be pretty good by now!

 - Learn all about servers and backend concepts in greater detail.

 - Get a raspberryPi and start tinkering with it.
-You can now try to build your own server!
+You can now try to build your server!

-What to Learn Next?After learning these basic coding languages and concepts, you’ll be starting to get a feel of what you’re good at and what you like to create using code.
+After learning these basic coding languages and concepts, you’ll be starting to get a feel of what you’re good at and what you like to create using the code.
 Below are some of the next areas you should consider studying:

 - Solidity – the programming language of the Ethereum blockchain is a particularly good one to learn.
 It’s used to implement smart contracts and Ethereum developers with such skills are in high demand right now.
-It’s only a matter of time before someone develops a killer dApp application on the Ethereum network using Solidity – it could be you!
+It’s only a matter of time before someone develops a killer dApp on the Ethereum network using Solidity – it could be you!

 - Swift – Swift is the programming language of iOS applications.
 Since Apple products are so consistently popular, being a skilled Swift coder will certainly land a great job.
-What’s more, iOS applications are generally a lot more profitable than those that appear on Google Play or other such application stores.